 to Casting Directors?

-yourself as an actress, and some of your techniques to bring your
+describe yourself as an actor, and some of your techniques to bring your

 characters to life?